cjus/hydra-aws-docker-article/README2.md

 # Deploying Node Microservices to AWS using Docker (part two)

 In [part one](https://community.risingstack.com/deploying-node-js-microservices-to-aws-using-docker/) of this series, we looked at creating a simple microservice and packaging it into a Docker container.
-We also looked at deploying the container to AWS using Amazon's ECS optimized Linux AMI - which has the Docker engine pre-installed.
+We also deployed the container to AWS using Amazon's ECS optimized Linux AMI - which has the Docker engine pre-installed.

 In this post, we'll create a Docker Swarm cluster almost entirely from the command line!
 In the process, we'll deploy multiple services and introduce application and message-based load balancing.
 We'll continue using [Hydra](https://www.npmjs.com/package/hydra) because it has the singular goal of making microservices approachable!